 Prep your fresh herbs and lettuce wraps by giving them a rinse as well.

 For these harissa chicken thighs I liked shredding them and then broiling them in the oven to crisp them up a bit.
-If you want, you can just bake them as normal and leave them as is.
 To do this, just place the rack in your oven to the highest position.
 Then turn the broil on high, and place the cooked and shredded chicken on a parchment lined pan.
-Place this in the oven to broil for about 5 minutes.
+Place this in the oven to broil for about three to four minutes.

 These harissa chicken thighs should keep in your fridge in a sealed container for up to 3 days.
 The best way to store these would be to keep everything separate.
 This way, you can easily assemble them again and enjoy them just like they were freshly made.